-Number Algebra Ratio, Proportion and Rates of Change Working with numbers and the Expressions and number system. equations.
+Number The state of the s Algebra Ratio, Proportion and Rates of Change Working with numbers ar number system. nd the Expressions and equations.
 Use of scale factor.
 Fractions, decimals and Sequences and linear functions.
 Divide or share in a specific ration. percentages.
 Graphical methods.
 Compound measures (speed, density).
 Measures and accuracy.
 Solving problems with algebra.
-Solve problems involving direct and inverse Ab. proportion.
+Solve problems involving direct and inverse proportion.
 Statistics and Probability Geometry and Measures The data handling cycle.
 Properties of angles and shapes.
 Data collection.
 Geometrical reasoning and calculation.
-Data presentation and analysis.
+Data presentation and an alysis.
 Measures and construction.
 Data interpretation.
 Mensuration and calculation.
-Probability. - 100
+Probability.